Counting and effective rigidity in algebra and geometry: Introduction

-Our first two results provide upper bounds for the number of commensurability classes of arithmetic hyperbolic 2-- or 3--manifolds with a fixed invariant trace field.
+Our first two results provide upper bounds for the number of commensurability classes of arithmetic hyperbolic 2-- or 3--manifolds with a fixed trace field.
 In the statement of these results, the volume $V_\mathcal{C}$ of a commensurability class $\mathcal{C}$ is the minimum volume achieved by its members.
-That this volume is actually achieved in a commensurability class follows from work of Borel \cite{borel-commensurability} for instance; for non-arithmetic manifolds, this follows immediately from work of Margulis \cite[Chapter IX]{Margulis91}.

-Our first geometric counting result gives an upper bound for the number of commensurability classes of arithmetic hyperbolic $2$--manifolds with invariant trace field $k$.
+That this volume is achieved in a commensurability class follows from Borel \cite{borel-commensurability}.
+Belolipetsky \cite[\S 4]{Bel07} gave a polynomial upper bound for the number of commensurability classes of irreducible arithmetic lattices in a fixed isotypic semisimple Lie group $H$ arising from a fixed number field $k$ under the assumption that the simple factors are not of type $\mathrm{A}_1$.
+When $H$ has type $\mathrm{A}_1$ factors (i.e.~$H$ is isogenous with $\SL(2,\R)^a \times \SL(2,\C)^b$), Belolipetsky--Gelander--Lubotzky--Shalev \cite[\S 3]{BGLS} gave a polynomial upper bound for the number of commensurability classes of arithmetic lattices in $H$ arising from a fixed number field $k$.
+Varying $k$, both \cite{Bel07}, \cite{BGLS} provided super-polynomial upper bounds for the number of classes without restriction on $k$.
+Our first results give upper bounds for the number of commensurability classes of arithmetic hyperbolic $2$-- or 3--manifolds with trace field $k$.
+These upper bounds are explicit refinements of the upper bounds from \cite{BGLS} in these cases.